World shares take China knock, oil sags on supply question

 The yield on 10-year Chinese sovereign debt posted its sharpest fall in nearly a year on Thursday, dropping to 2.998%, the lowest since August.

-Global bonds more broadly rallied, with the U.S. 10-year yield down around 7 basis points, extending price moves seen earlier in the week and leading to a "serious debate" about their cause, said Deutsche Bank analyst Jim Reid.
+Global bonds more broadly rallied, with the U.S. 10-year yield down around 7 basis points and the German 10-year yield down 3 basis points , extending price moves seen earlier in the week and leading to a "serious debate" about their cause, said Deutsche Bank analyst Jim Reid.

 Some consider the move a sign the market is re-pricing the potential for the economy to be hit by secular stagnation after the pandemic, while others point to technical drivers including reduced supply from the Fed and higher demand to buy.